microsoft/AzureMonitorAddonForSplunk/README.md

 This add-on is built using Node.js and Python 2.7 and has been tested on Ubuntu 14.04, Windows 10 and RHEL 7.

-It consumes Metrics, Diagnostic Logs and the Activity Log according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for Azure resources, and passes those selected by the user's configuration along to Splunk.
+It consumes Metrics, Resource Diagnostic Logs, and Tenant Diagnostic Logs (AAD Activity Log) and the Azure Activity Log according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for Azure resources, and passes those selected by the user's configuration along to Splunk.

 Here are a few resources if you want to learn more about Azure Monitor:<br/>
 * [Overview of Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview)
 * [Overview of Azure Diagnostic Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs)
 * [Overview of the Azure Activity Log](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs)
+* [Overview of Azure Active Directory Activity Logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-activity-logs-in-azure-monitor), known in Azure Monitor as Tenant Diagnostic Logs.
 * [Overview of Metrics in Microsoft Azure](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-metrics)
 * [Stream Azure monitoring data to an event hub for consumption by an external tool](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-stream-monitoring-data-event-hubs)